Starting seeds for this year’s garden? The thing about seed starting is that you can make it as simple or as complicated as you want.

 - Setup the perfect environment for seeds to germinate

-Using a humidity dome is a great way to help your seeds germinate, especially if you’re using older seeds that might have a lower chance of germinating than newer seed.
+Using a humidity dome is a great way to help your seeds germinate, especially if you’re using older seeds that might have a lower chance of germinating.

 Now you know what humidity domes are used for and some of the benefits of starting seed with them, but there are a few common questions that come up as well.